iv461/icey/icey/doc/source/using_tf.md

 This difference is rather subtle, and shouldn't be too relevant if you're just a TF user.

+It rather shows how the underlying implementation becomes simpler by using coroutines instead having to create a separate executor and dealing with synchronization between these two executors.

 ## Synchronizing with a transform